 V wheels on 4040 T-Slot Extrusions

 The thing is, Wanhao are supposed to be a technology company!
-They are supposed to be savvy with this stuff.
-If they really wanted to use 4040 rails for this application, they could have done it and made it work!
-With one caveat.
+They are supposed to be savvy with this stuff, savvy?
+If they really wanted to use 4040 rails for this application, they could have done it and made it work - with one caveat.
 Machine down the ridges, essentially replacing them with nice 45° faces.
 There would be no significant reduction in strength, and best yet, a competent machining shop could production line the process, 30 seconds per operation.
 Hell, a competent engineer could build a machine specifically for that purpose and it would cost no more than a couple of hundred $$.
 But I guess Wanhao did not think of this, or perhaps they thought it was too much effort.
 Nice.

 Sprung Belt Preloaders?!